Who is a Baker?

 What is the job outlook for Baker?

 The Indian market has seen a proliferation of bakery café chains like Barista, Café Coffee Day & Monginis.
 It has also witnessed a myriad of companies like Britannia and Unibic expand their line of biscuits and other baked products.
-Talking about baker job outlook then we must say that, the national baking industry produces Rs.7000Cr. worth of processed food.
-It’s a huge industry employing a large no. of employees.
 The bakery sector is the largest industry of all the segments of India’s food processing.
 A report released through leading marketplace research company IMARC in March 2019 stated that the Indian Bakery markets reached a fee of dollars 7.22 billion in 2018.
 The marketplace fee is projected to exceed $12 billion in the next five months increasing at a compound annual increase of 9.3 per cent during the year 2019-2014.
-A large part of this marketplace is nearly 80 percent is run by bread and biscuits which are items of mass consumption.
+A large part of this marketplace is nearly 80 per cent is run by bread and biscuits which are items of mass consumption.
 India is the 2nd in terms of biscuits manufacturing.
 As bread and biscuits are fast-moving consumer goods (FMCG), they are consumed on a daily basis which is the main reason for increases in sales of these products in India.

 Frequently Asked Questions for Baker